jrcalgo/knowleJ-graph/README.md

 implementation 'com.example:knowleJ:1.0.0'
 ```

+### Contributing
+Contributions are welcome!
+Please read the CONTRIBUTING.md file for details on how to contribute to this project.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.